 Part One – Bold Technology

-In part one Peter Diamandis discussed the trends in technologies which are changing the world.
+In part one Peter Diamandis discussed the trends in technologies that are changing the world.

 I found particularly interesting the 6 Ds of exponentials, analyzing how digital revolutions work.